 - Exit strategy

 Anticipating these questions allows you to prepare strong, data-backed responses.
 This level of preparation demonstrates your passion for the product and your comprehensive understanding of your business landscape.
-Providing clear, informed answers can reassure investors for mobile app startups of the feasibility and potential of your startup.
+Providing clear, informed answers can reassure investors of the feasibility and potential of your mobile app startup.

 A well-prepared and effectively delivered pitch can captivate potential investors’ attention and interest.
 It can significantly enhance your chances of securing investment for your startup.